fortrabbit/blog/video-yet-another-hello-world-with-phpstorm.md

 ---

-title: "Hello world with PHPStorm"
+title: Hello world with PHPStorm
 author: fl
 published: true
-excerpt: "This video shows you a simple example with PHPStorm and fortrabbit"
+excerpt: This video shows you a simple example with PHPStorm and fortrabbit
 created: 2012-10-12
+tags:
+  - webdev
 ---
 How many times have you read something like this: "This is the first video of a new upcoming screen-cast series…"?

 And how many times this was the only video of the planned sequel?
 Producing tutorial videos is a hassle.
 We know that.
 But screen-casts are a great way to show how something really works.
 OK, here we go: _This is the first video of a new how-to-videos series where we are showing off our worst practices of development & deployment on our PHP platform. _